Rabenherz112/Rabenherz112/README.md

     Apart from my work, I am passionate about self-hosting, which is why I have set up multiple V-Servers, Raspberry PIs, and Synology NAS to offer various web services and Discord bots.
 I love tinkering with new technology and experimenting with different coding languages.
 JavaScript and PowerShell are my favorites, and I always challenge myself with different programming projects to improve my skills.
     <br>
     Another hobby of mine is reading manga, and I have an extensive manga collection that I am proud of.
 I enjoy hosting and sharing my collection with others who have a similar interest.
 In my free time, I like to unwind by playing Rouge-Likes or catching up on the latest anime.
-    <br><br>
-    Overall, I am a driven individual who enjoys technology and the creative possibilities it offers.
-I always strive to learn new things and apply them to both my personal and professional life.
 </p>
 <p align="center">
     Some of my manga library stats